Gauging the Schwarzian Action: Schwarzian dynamics

 \subsection{The ``free'' system}

 $SL(2,\mathbb{R}) $ invariant dynamical systems have been constructed from the Schwarzian derivative.
-The associated Lagrangians naturally involve higher orders of derivatives (although they may be reformulated in terms of first order Lagrangians, as we illustrate at the end of this subsection).
+The associated Lagrangians naturally involve higher orders of derivatives (although they may be reformulated in terms of first order Lagrangians,\cite{Bagrets:2016cdf},\cite{Mertens:2017mtv} which we review at the end of this subsection).
 In the simplest example, which we consider here, one can just set the Lagrangian equal to the Schwarzian derivative.
 The resulting dynamics has been studied previously, see e.g., \cite{Galajinsky:2018ona}.
-It was noted that the dynamics is different from the conformally invariant system of de Alfaro, Fubini and Furlan.\cite{deAlfaro:1976vlx}
+It was noted that such dynamics is different from the conformally invariant system of de Alfaro, Fubini and Furlan.\cite{deAlfaro:1976vlx}